Andean civilizations: Uniqueness

 The civilization of the Andes was one of six in the world deemed by scholars to be "pristine", that is indigenous and not derived from other civilizations.
 Due to its isolation from other civilizations, the indigenous people of the Andes had to come up with their own, often unique solutions to environmental and societal challenges.

 Andean civilization lacked several characteristics distinguishing it from the pristine civilizations in the Old World and from the Mesoamerican cultures.
 First, and perhaps most important, Andean civilizations did not have a written language.
 Instead, their societies used the quipu, a system of knotted and colored strings, to convey information.
-Few quipus survive and they have never been fully deciphered.
+Few quipus survive and they have not yet been fully deciphered.
 Scholars differ on whether the knotted cords of the quipu were able only to record numerical data or could also be used for narrative communication, a true system of writing.
 If it is true writing, it is still unique because it is not a set of symbols, but rather knotted strings.
 The use of the quipu dates back at least to the Wari Empire (600–1000 CE) and possibly to the much earlier civilization of Caral/Norte Chico of the third millennium BCE.

 Andean civilizations also lacked wheeled vehicles and draft animals.
 People on land traveled only by foot and the transport of goods was accomplished by humans or llama, pack animals which could carry loads of up to one-fourth of their weight, a maximum of 45 kg.
 Llamas were not big or strong enough to be used for plowing or as riding animals for adults.

 Moreover, Andean civilizations faced severe environmental challenges.
 The earliest civilizations were on the hyper-arid desert coast of Peru.
 Agriculture was possible only with irrigation in valleys crossed by rivers coming from the high Andes, plus in a few fog oases called lomas.
 In the Andes, agriculture was limited by thin soils, cold climate, low or seasonal precipitation, and a scarcity of flat land.
 Freezing temperatures may occur in every month of the year at altitudes of more than 3000 m, the homeland of many of the highland Andean civilizations.

 Finally, the Andean civilizations lacked money.
 Copper axe-monies (also called "naipes") and Spondylus shells functioned as mediums of exchange in some areas, especially coastal Ecuador, but most of the Andes area had economies organized on reciprocity and redistribution rather than money and markets.
 These characteristics were especially notable during the Inca Empire but originated in much earlier times.

+The Andean people had very strong beliefs in sacred spaces more specifically in water landscapes which held an ancestral presence connecting it to sites.
+They truly believed in Wiracocha as their god which was their creator.
+As the land dispersed all around they believed that they were connected with the land.